 Chanel Vitalumiere retails for $60 and can be purchased at the following retailers.

 Regardless of where you choose to buy from, make sure to check if Rakuten (ebates) is offering cash back.
-If you haven’t signed up for Rakuten yet, you can do so here, it only takes a minute and then you’ll earn cash back on eligible purchases every time you shop through their link.
-They also have an extension which I recommend installing, that activates cash back on all eligible websites with one click and it also scans for coupons.
+If you haven’t signed up for Rakuten yet, you can do so here.
+It only takes a minute and you’ll earn cash-back on eligible purchases every time you shop through their link.
+They also have an extension which I recommend installing, that activates cash-back on all eligible websites with one click.
+It also scans for coupons.

 Pros of Chanel Vitalumiere

 - Medium coverage level evens out the skin

 - Adds hydration to the skin

 - Radiant finish gives a soft-focus effect to the skin